Menstrual cup

 A menstrual cup is a menstrual hygiene device which is inserted into the vagina during menstruation.
 Its purpose is to collect menstrual fluid (blood from the uterine lining mixed with other fluids).
-Menstrual cups are usually made of flexible medical grade silicone, latex, or a thermoplastic isomer.
-They are shaped like a bell with a stem or a ring.
-The stem is used for insertion and removal, and the bell-shaped cup seals against the vaginal wall just below the cervix and collects menstrual fluid.
-This is unlike tampons and menstrual pads, which absorb the fluid instead.
+Menstrual cups are made of elastomers (silicone rubbers, latex rubbers, or thermoplastic rubbers).
+A properly fitting menstrual cup seals against the vaginal walls, so tilting and inverting the body will not cause it to leak.
+It is impermeable and collects menstrual fluid, unlike tampons and menstrual pads, which absorb it.